15 Best Upcoming Space Horror Video Games We Can’t Wait To Play - Gameranx

 Release Date: January 27, 2023

 The remake of one of gaming’s most universally acclaimed titles is coming early next year and it’s fair to say that expectations will be running high on this one.
-Dead Space is perhaps the epitome of survival horror in space and is considered by many to be one of the best games ever made.
-The Dead Space Remake will be rebuilt from the ground up to suit the current generation of consoles and PC.
-As a result, it will include a number of game quality improvements which will no doubt massively heighten the tension, sense of immersion and fear that the original game brought with it.
-The monster-packed action in Dead Space takes place aboard an abandoned planetary mining space vessel, the USG Ishimura and it’s a game we can’t wait to revisit when it launches in January.
+Dead Space is the epitome of survival horror in space and is considered by many to be one of the best games ever made.
+The Dead Space Remake will be rebuilt from the ground up to suit the current generation of consoles and the newest PC capabilities.
+As a result, it will include a number of game quality improvements which will no doubt massively heighten the tension, sense of immersion, and fear that the original game brought with it.
+The monster-packed action in Dead Space takes place aboard an abandoned planetary mining space vessel, the USG Ishimura, and it’s a game we can’t wait to revisit when it launches in January.